UniversalFog/Hypixel-Skyblock-Dupe/README.md

 A skyblock duplication glitch I fouund a while ago lol.

+"I have made this project easily buildable by means of gradle"

 This glitch allows a user to save a gui of something like ah, bz, trade menu, etc